basant-karki/blockchain-learning/README.md

 # Blockchain-Learning

-A Github repo provides a comprehensive introduction/summary to blockchain technology and use cases.
-It is designed for both technical and non-technical audiences who want's short & sweet explaination about the blockchain.
-I used several resources to combined a single repo to make everything available for audiences specially who want's to make future on Smart Contract Auditing/Hacking.
+A GitHub repo provides a comprehensive introduction/summary of blockchain technology and use cases.
+It is designed for both technical and non-technical audiences who want short & sweet explanations about blockchains.
+I used several resources to combine a single repo to make everything available for audiences especially those who want to make future on Smart Contract Auditing/Hacking.

 ## Topics cover - Basic of Blockchain
 - [Why should we study Blockchain?](https://github.com/basant-karki/blockchain-learnings/blob/main/Basic-of-Blockchain/why%20should%20we%20study%20blockchain.md)